dgildeh/JMXQuery/README.md

 =========

 A simple jar to query JMX data from a JVM and return in a format that can easily be used in Nagios check scripts.
+It has been extended to loop for a specified number of times, every n seconds.

 Requires Java 1.5 or above.